This post may contain affiliate links. Please read our disclosure policy.

 ✦ Why did my cookies crack or leak filling?

-Usually, this means the dough was rolled too thin, the filling was overfilled, or the dough wasn’t chilled enough before baking.
-Aim for about 1/4-inch thickness, use the recommended amount of filling, and make sure your logs are well sealed and nicely chilled before they go into the oven.
+This usually happens when the dough is rolled too thin, the cookies are overfilled, or the dough wasn’t chilled long enough.
+Aim for about 1/4-inch thickness, use the recommended amount of filling, and make sure the seams are sealed well before baking.

 More Yummy Italian Cookies